Sunday, March 19, 2017

 In this fenced-in area on Coney Island Avenue at Kermit Place, dogs will be allowed off-leash during the day, supplementing the areas of Prospect Park where dogs are allowed off-leash only early in the morning and late at night.

 Bids for construction will begin fairly soon, a contractor will be selected, and work will begin.
-The project will be completed next year, if everything goes according to plan.
+The project will take about two years, if everything goes according to plan.

 Before any of that can happen, the design has to be presented at upcoming community board meetings for the boards' approval.
 When the Kensington Dog Run Association members find out the dates and locations of the meetings, they'll announce them.